linode/apl-docs/docs/ui-services.md

 ![Console: new service](img/team-services.png)

-A service in Otomi Container Platform is a feature for easy deployment of (serverless) container workloads and exposing these and pre-deployed services with a public URL.
+A service in Otomi is a self-service feature for easy deployment of (serverless) container workloads and exposing these and pre-deployed services with a public URL.
 Otomi will automatically create and configure all ingress resources needed, including Istio Virtual Services and Gateways, certificates, DNS records and Oauth2 proxy for Single Sign On.

 ## Create a Service